Pasadena OPC is a mission work under the oversight of the Presbytery of Southern California (OPC).

 Our provisional session consists of Matthew Cotta, Chris Hartshorn (Regional Home Missionary), Jason Lund (elder), and Kurt Oliver (elder at Westminster OPC in Westminster, CA).

-Our year-long intern Isaac Zhou, his wife Esther, and their children, David, Lydia, and Silas.
+Our pastoral intern Isaac Zhou, his wife Esther, and their children, David, Lydia, and Silas.
 We are thankful to the Lord for them and for wonderful the opportunity to worship and serve the Lord beside them.

 In the grace and power of the Holy Spirit, we seek to love, trust, reflect, and follow the Lord as expressed in the wonderful clarity of the Reformed faith, in Christian fellowship with believers in Christ, and in communion with the Orthodox Presbyterian Church (OPC).